 Did You Know…?

-$1.6 million is the average lifetime earnings of a graudate with an associate's degree—$400,000 more than for a high school graduate.
+$1.6 million is the average lifetime earnings of a graduate with an associate's degree-$400,000 more than for a high school graduate.
 Source: Community College League of California.

-The Chicano Studies program at Ohlone College is designed to introduce students to the dynamic and growing field of Chicano Studies (which includes both Chicana and Chicano Studies, also referred to as Chicana/o Studies), an interdisciplinary field of study that uses History, Law, Political Science, Anthropology, Sociology, Literature, Ethnomusicology, Theater, and a host of other disciplines; to study and interpret the complex and diverse experiences of Chicana/os and Latina/os.
+The Chicano/Latino Studies program at Ohlone College is designed to introduce students to the dynamic and growing field of Chicano/Latino Studies (which includes both Chicana and Chicano/Latino Studies, also referred to as Chicana/o Studies), an interdisciplinary field of study that uses History, Law, Political Science, Anthropology, Sociology, Literature, Ethnomusicology, Theater, and a host of other disciplines; to study and interpret the complex and diverse experiences of Chicana/os and Latina/os.

 As introductory survey courses, students entering Chicana/o Studies courses are not required to know much about the field of Chicana/o Studies, nor to know much about the people called Chicanas/os (even if you are of Chicana/o or Latina/o descent!).

 - Chicano/Latino Studies Certificate of Accomplishment (PDF)

 Review a sample listing of Courses in this area of study.
 Review academic requirements in the Catalog and in the Curriculum Guides.
 All students are encouraged to meet with a counselor to review academic program requirements and discuss their long-range academic plan.

 Are you finishing your associate degree or certificate?
 Please review How to Apply for a Degree or Certificate.